Nonfiction Titles Published in January 2019

 The BBC historian presenter and best-selling author of Courtiers explores the life and myriad roles of Queen Victoria as they reflected her defiance of gender conventions and defining position in a time of extraordinary change and political resistance.

-Order a copy of Queen Victoria
+Reserve a copy of Queen Victoria

 The Threat: How the FBI Protects America in the Age of Terror and Trump by Andrew G. McCabe